-will delete the processing results but retain the results of the reactions of the individual reactants.
+will reset the processing results but retain the results of previous mechanism generations.
 Rerunning the "allreact" command will result in the results being processed again, but already reacted reactants will not have to be re-reacted.

 Once the multi-generation mechanism derivation is complete, the results can be obtained using commands: